 Some mills funnel dog food through pipes into the pens to further limit any contact.

 To reduce disease, puppy farmers are known to pump dog food with antibiotics.
-And if the dogs become sick, they’re drowned or shot with a gun.
+If the dogs become sick, they’re drowned or shot with a gun.

 If this wasn’t bad enough, resellers smuggle puppies across borders from these puppy factories and post them online under different names to sell dogs that are so sick that they sometimes die within days of being re-homed.